-The SafeScrypt CA is licensed by CCA as per Information Technology Act.
-The primary function of CA is to issue end entity certificates.
+Capricorn CA is licensed by CCA as per Information Technology Act.
+The primary function of CA is to issue end-entity certificates.

-SafeScrypt CA certificates are certified by Root Certifying Authority of India (RCAI).
-In India PKI hierarchy, Root certificate is the trust anchor for CA certificates.
+Capricorn CA certificates are certified by the Root Certifying Authority of India (RCAI).
+In India's PKI hierarchy, the Root certificate is the trust anchor for CA certificates.
 The following are the CA Certificates issued to CA.

-Sl No CA Name Certified by 1 SafeScrypt CA 2014 CCA India 2014
+Sl No CA Certificates Certified by

+1 Capricorn CA 2014 CCA India 2014

+2 Capricorn CA 2022 CCA India 2022

-CA issue Digital Signature Certificates to end entities directly.CA also suspends or revokes the Digital Signature Certificates.
+CA created Sub-CAs to issue Digital Signature Certificates.
+CA certifies Sub-CA certificates and these Sub-CAs issue end entity certificates.
+Sub-CA suspends or revokes the end-entity Digital Signature Certificates.
 The CA maintains the Certificate Revocation List (CRL) CA for the revoked and suspended Digital Signature Certificates in its repository.
 CRL is signed by issuing CA.